OmniPVD - PhysX Visual Debugger

-The OmniPVD Kit extension (omni.physx.pvd) makes it possible to import a physics recording in OVD format, transforming it seamlessly into a cached USDA format.
-Once imported one can do time scrubbing and inspection of an OVD file as a USD Stage, which is good for debugging, inspecting and visualizing a recorded physics scene, but it stays a pure animation.
+The OmniPVD Omniverse USD Composer extension (omni.physx.pvd) makes it possible to import or load a physics recording in OVD format, transforming it seamlessly into a cached USDA format.
+Once the OVD file is imported one can time scrub and analyze it as a USD Stage, which is good for debugging, inspecting and visualizing a recorded physics scene, but it stays a pure animation.
 The OmniPVD gizmos are also then possible to apply to the imported OVD file, for the sake of different visualizations such as collision contacts, bounding box representations, velocities as well as seeing mass and transform reference frames.

-The OmniPVD extension has the option to export of a single specific frame of an OmniPVD USD animated Stage recording into the Physics USD format.
-This allows one to use the exported frame as an initial state when simulating the scene.
+The OmniPVD extension has the option to export a single specific frame into the Physics USD format, which allows one to use the exported frame as an initial state when simulating the scene.

 Lastly OmniPVD has a PhysX baking feature, for the reading of a physics recording in OVD format and the baking of the transforms of objects, onto Omniverse Physics objects in a separate Edit Layer.
 This makes for the replacement of the simulated objects with a set kinematic path, still allowing other physics simulated objects (added afterwards) to interact with them, but not affecting them.

-To record a physics scene in the OmniPVD (OVD) format, one must first make sure that the Physics Debug window is enabled and visible.
-This can be done by going into the menu Window > Physics > Debug window and making sure it is marked checked, as below.
+To record a physics scene in the OVD format, one must first make sure that the Physics Debug window is enabled and visible or that the OmniPVD extension window is visible, as will be discussed below.
+This can be done by going into the menu Window > Physics > Debug window and making sure it is marked checked.

-Once a simulation is recorded into a time stamped OmniPVD OVD file, one can import it, which will automatically look for a cached version of a corresponding USD Stage (in the Cache directory) and load that if it’s already created.
-One can now explore the USD Stage of the imported OVD file in Create, inspecting the recorded motion and data.
-By pressing the “Import” button in the file browser, the chosen file goes through the import process.
-By default the latest OVD recording is chosen and one can then simply click on “Import” to import it quickly.
+Once a simulation is recorded into a time stamped OmniPVD OVD file, one can import or load it.
+The loading operation automatically looks for a cached version of a corresponding USD Stage (in the Cache directory) and loads that if it’s already created.
+One can now explore the USD Stage of the imported OVD file in Omniverse USD Composer, inspecting the recorded motion and data.
+By pressing the “Load Latest” button in the file browser, the chosen file goes through the import process.

-If one would like to change the USD cache directory, this is possible to change using the “Set Cache Directory” button just below.
+If one would like to change the directory from where to load the latest OVD file from one can do so by clicking “Set Import Directory” button just below.

 The up axis for the USD Stage is automatically derived from the PhysX gravity vector, but can be overriden with the drop down meny (Y or Z).